 Looking for a super quick and easy dessert to satisfy your peanut butter craving?
 These Small Batch Peanut Butter Cookies are all you need!
 This recipe uses 1 egg yolk to make 6 cookies.
 No chilling is required, so if you start now you'll be enjoying delicious peanut butter cookies in less than 30 minutes!
 The peanut butter flavor is absolutely perfect and they stay soft for days (not that they'll last that long)!

-This is my favorite recipe to make when I have 1 yolk leftover from another recipe or just want a couple cookies without a big mess.
+This and my Sourdough Chocolate Chip Cookies recipe are my favorites to make when I have 1 yolk leftover from another recipe or just want a few homemade cookies without a big mess.
 Small batch recipes are really convenient, especially if you don't have a ton of mouths to feed or freezer space!

 If you're interested in a half peanut butter, half chocolate hazelnut cookie, try my Peanut Butter Nutella Cookies!
 They're chewy and delicious with a gorgeous marbled look.